 First, you need to know your purpose.
 Do you already know the type of software that you need, or do you merely know the problem you want to solve?
 Do you need someone (a team) to focus on research?
 Then your dream team will differ from a pure development team.

 - I’d start with one expert who would evaluate the challenges.
 Their experience will let them create an initial draft and set priorities.

 - When you really know what needs to be done, you can think about the team.
 There are quite a few ways to organize and manage software development.
 Waterfall v.
 Agile, outsourcing, freelancers, dedicated teams.
-If you want to learn more about that, read the article from Inspeerity.
+If you want to learn more about software development in start-ups, read the article from Inspeerity.

 - Most efficient software development teams need: 1 senior developer and about 4 independent developers, 1 tester, and 1 decision-maker responsible for prioritization.
 They don’t always need to be separate individuals.
 One person might play more than one role in the team.

 - However, the more complex and difficult the task, the more senior programmers you need.
 That’s why it’s so important to start by analysing your goals and challenges before deciding on the team.

 - You might need more than one team, even with relatively simple projects, if they have a wide scope.
 They’ll work in individual streams that deliver value to the project.
 But beware, don’t start with creating a whole bunch of teams.
 Begin with one, and gradually enlarge it.
 Then divide it, then create another team, and so on.
 Your teams shouldn’t be bigger than 9 teammates.

 How to pass tasks to the development team?

 In other words, how to tell your technical experts what do you want.
 It’s always difficult because business people usually think about sales funnels, customer journeys, etc. Developers, on the other hand, think about tech solutions or performance limitations and improvements.
 Luckily, they’re just different layers of the same project.